 Even after extensive research and preparation, you’re unlikely to be great first time.

-Of course you want to do your best but set the bar low and make improvements over time.
+Of course you want to do your best, but set the bar low and know that you'll make improvements over time.
 The best way to learn is by doing

 5. Be human

-From Strictly to Bake-off, we love mistakes and turnarounds, authenticity and relating to our audience counts more than a slick performance.
+Reality shows from Strictly to Bake-off, show how much we love mistakes and turnarounds, authenticity and relating to our audience counts so much more than a slick performance.

 6. Don’t try and please everyone.

 Your message reflects your passions and your uniqueness and is aimed at your target market, the people who you serve.
-It shows you understand what is important to them, you speak their language.
+It shows you understand what is important to them and you speak their language.

 As much as positive feedback from your target market shows you have this right, negative comments from those outside your target market can also indicate you are on track.